BuilderIO/builder/README.md

 <Route path="/something" render={() => <BuilderComponent model="page" />}>
 ```

-Create a new page and open your-dev-url:port/something and edit
+Create a new page and open your-dev-url:port/something and edit!

-[gif]
+See our [docs site](https://builder.io/c/docs/react) for more info or contact us if you run into any issues or questions!

 ### Using your components